-Figure 17 Port Volumes summarized by commodity (2000 to 2019).
+Figure 17 Port Volumes Summarized by Commodity (2000 to 2019).

 Figure 17 provides a breakdown of port traffic by commodity between 2000 and 2019.
 The graph illustrates how traffic has changed at the port over time.
-In 2000, Wheat and Coal products made up the majority of traffic.
+In 2000, wheat and coal products made up most of the traffic.
 However, in 2019, the traffic has changed substantially and it much more diversified.
-Wheat and Coal products still make up a significant proportion of the port's overall traffic.
+Wheat and coal products still make up a significant proportion of the port's overall traffic.
 However, relatively new commodity traffic like containerize shipping, other grains and wood pellets have risen in importance.
 In future, PRPA expects this trend of diversification to continue with the growth in export and import logistics operations, bulk liquids and more.